 The pandemic situation will only catalyze the process and show that fairs can be consigned to oblivion.
 Meanwhile, it will become more obvious that business in China can be managed online.

-The first time in history, Guangzhou trade fair go digital in 2020.
+For the first time in history, the Guangzhou trade fair go digital in 2020.

 How is it possible that everything can be done online?